 Feeding Your Bird a Healthy Diet for a Long Life

 As a rescue, we get birds surrendered from various backgrounds.
 One of the most common things we see is birds that have been on seed only diets for years.
 Many cockatoos will have had sunflower seed only diets.
 We have had birds that have come in with gout, many galahs with fatty lumps the size of golf balls, birds with oily or poor feather condition from an oily seed diet, and the majority of birds with liver and kidney damage.
 The information on diet I am going to share, is based on the health conditions of the birds surrendered that came from seed only diets and the improvements in condition after being converted to healthy diets.
+Change in feather condition, behaviour, and blood panels all confirm our diet.

 A good diet will help reduce your vet visits from diet related illnesses, and will give your bird the chance to live out it's full life.